Illinois Compiled Statutes

 Family Service Plan development and changes thereto, to monitor

-and help assure that resources are being used to provide appropriate early
+and help ensure that resources are being used to provide appropriate early

 (c) The initial evaluation and initial assessment and initial